 *Don’t have buttermilk?
 Place 5 tsp of white vinegar or lemon juice in the bottom of a 2 cup liquid measure.
 Add milk until you reach 1 ¾ c.
 Let this mixture set for 5 minutes to let the milk sour before using it to make your soda bread.

 Want a sweeter Soda Bread?
-Add 1 cup of raisins to the dough after the buttermilk.
+Add 1 cup of raisins and 2 Tbsp sugar with the dry ingredients before adding the buttermilk.

 Recipe updated March 2017.
 Enjoy!